What is the UK Seafood Innovation Fund?

 Our Steering Group

-Comprising representatives from the fisheries, aquaculture, academic, regulatory and innovation sectors, the Steering Group provides invaluable advice to ensure that the UK Seafood Innovation Fund supports a breadth of innovative projects.
-The Steering Group meets regularly to keep abreast with the fund’s progress.
+Comprising representatives from the fisheries, aquaculture, academic, regulatory and innovation sectors, the Steering Group provided invaluable advice to ensure that the UK Seafood Innovation Fund supported a breadth of innovative projects.
+The Steering Group met regularly to keep abreast with the fund’s progress.

-The Steering Group also has a crucial role in reviewing applications to the fund.
-Once the group reaches consensus, they make recommendations to the UK Seafood Innovation Fund Executive Board about which projects should receive funding.
+The Steering Group also had a crucial role in reviewing applications to the fund.
+Once the group reached consensus, they made recommendations to the UK Seafood Innovation Fund Executive Board about which projects should receive funding.

 Meet our Steering Group